WPTF: Durham Life Insurance

-In the summer of 1927, WRCO was purchased by the Durham Life Insurance Company, which moved the station to 720 kHz, now with 500 watts, and changed the call letters to WPTF, reflecting the new owner's motto of "We Protect The Family".
+In the summer of 1927, WRCO was purchased by the Durham Life Insurance Company, which moved the station to 720 kHz, now with 500 watts, and changed the callsign to WPTF, reflecting the new owner's motto of "We Protect The Family".
 New equipment was purchased and the operations were moved to the basement of the old Durham Life building.
 Following a series of test transmissions, WPTF made its formal debut on November 14, 1927.
-On December 1, 1927 the station moved to 550 kHz, which was followed by a power increase to 1,000 watts.
+On December 1, 1927, the station moved to 550 kHz, which was followed by a power increase to 1,000 watts.
 William Wynne initially stayed on as station engineer, but later left, continuing to work in the radio industry, and in 1933 set up WEED, the first radio station in Greenville.

 On November 11, 1928, with the implementation of the Federal Radio Commission's General Order 40, WPTF was assigned to 680 kHz.
 KPO in San Francisco was designated as the primary occupant of this "clear channel" frequency, so WPTF was restricted to "limited time" operation, which prohibited WPTF from operating after San Francisco sunset, unless special permission had been received to operate with reduced power for additional hours.

 In the early 1930s, WPTF was a pioneer in educational radio.
 Students in area schools that had radios were able to listen to a daily broadcast, with topics that included "Citizenship", "Science", "Social Studies" and "Art, Music and Literature".

 Although many attempts were made over the next several years, it was not until 1933 that the station was authorized to increase its power to 5,000 watts.
 WPTF purchased new equipment and moved its transmitter site to near Cary, North Carolina, on US Highway 1.
 Two towers were built, that turned out to be defective, and in June of the next year winds from a thunderstorm collapsed one of the towers and damaged the other, requiring their replacement.
 These towers served as a prominent local landmark, and some nearby companies advertised their locations by noting their proximity.